angular/material-start/README.md

 ### Step #6: Adaptive Layouts

-The Angular Material Layout API uses **flexbox** to enable your DOM containers and elements to fluidly respond to hieght and width changes in the browser viewport.
+The Angular Material Layout API uses **flexbox** to enable your DOM containers and elements to fluidly respond to height and width changes in the browser viewport.
 The Layout API also uses media queries to define specific browser width ranges that can trigger yoru application to **adapt** to the new viewport size.
 These *ranges* are known as breakpoints and are defined here:

 ![breakpointranges](https://cloud.githubusercontent.com/assets/210413/12618815/2ea8743c-c4db-11e5-817f-0bdd20a6406c.png)